yuseisako/TangoPlayer/README.md

 - Support tablet -> done
 - ~~Show "Watched" besides video file on file picker.~~  Make file name pale for the video you watched. -> done
 - Add web search button on Anki dialog. -> done
-- Button go to next or previous video. -> doing
+- Button go to next or previous video. -> done

 # May or may not develop.
 - Support horizontal view.